Teoscar Hernández Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in the league.

-- The Athletics' 7.72 team ERA ranks last among all league pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last among all league pitching staffs.

-- The Athletics allow the most home runs in baseball (50 total, 1.7 per game).
+- The Athletics surrender the most home runs in baseball (51 total, 1.7 per game).

-- The Athletics will look to Miller (0-1) in his third start of the season.
+- The Athletics are sending Sears (0-2) to the mound for his sixth start of the season.
+He is 0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched.

-- His last time out came on Wednesday against the Los Angeles Angels, when the right-hander went four innings, surrendering four earned runs while allowing five hits.
+- His most recent appearance was on Thursday against the Los Angeles Angels, when the lefty went 4 1/3 innings, surrendering six earned runs while allowing six hits.

+- In five games this season, the 27-year-old has put up an ERA of 6.23, with 9.3 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.